 Fall Recruiting Full-Time or Internship Offers: It is common for students to receive a full-time offer at the end of the internship or in early September.
 For all full-time offers or internship offers made in the summer or the fall, we strongly encourage giving the student a minimum of three weeks after the offer is made or until December 1, whichever is later.
 The intent is to allow students to participate in the majority of fall recruiting.

 Spring Recruiting Full-time or Internship Offers: For companies interviewing in the spring semester, we recommend giving the student until March 1 or a minimum of three weeks after the offer is made (whichever is later).

 Students are urged to immediately release offers they do not plan to accept.
 Reneging on offers is considered a serious breach of both our recruiting policies and the honor code, and such action receives immediate attention.

-- Students will give at least 2 business days notice before cancelling or changing an interview.
-In the event of a “No Show” for an interview, a student must meet with a career advisor within two business days of the missed interview.
+- Give at least two business days’ notice before canceling or changing an interview.
+In the event of a “no show” for an interview, you must meet with a career coach within two business days of the missed interview.

-- Academics come first.
-Students will not miss classes to interview, attend company information sessions, or participate in events sponsored by the WCC and should coordinate with their professor(s) if absence(s) are unavoidable.
+- Academics are a priority.
+We do not encourage you to miss class to attend company information sessions or participate in career events.
+You will need to communicate with your professor(s) if absence(s) are unavoidable.

 Represent yourself and WashU Olin Business School accurately.